Can an employee take unpaid leave?

 Can employees take unpaid leave from work?

-• Time off to carry out public duties, specifically jury service and magistrate duties
+• Time off to carry out public duties, specifically jury duty

 Outside of this, unpaid leave approval is at the employer's discretion.